 12+ After watching the movie versions of Their Finest by Lissa Evans and The Zookeeper's Wife by Diane Ackerman, I was pleased to track down the books in my local library.
 The librarian, however, quizzed me with an arched eyebrow, "They are large print editions, is that okay?"
-It felt like being told the books were simple-English editions.
+It felt like she was telling me the books were in simple-English.

 Okay, the books were large and heavy, because there were fewer words per page and they were hardback copies.
-But having enjoyed the movies, I was just happy to have found the books upon which they were based.
+But having enjoyed the movies, I was just happy to have found the books.
 "I'll be right," I said and handed over my library card.

 Where did I put my glasses?

 I do wear glasses, for watching TV, driving and any middle-distance viewing, and I should wear glasses for reading and close up work — but I don't.
-Like many middle-aged people, I find it a chore to constantly change glasses: distance, prescription sunglasses, reading glasses.
+Like many middle-aged people, I find it a chore to continually change my glasses: distance, prescription sunglasses, reading glasses.

-Not to mention having to take them all off so people one metre away from me are not a blur.
-Which often leads to the classic conundrum, Where did I put my glasses!?
+Not to mention having to take them all off, so people one metre away from me are not a blur.
+Which often leads to the classic problem of, Where did I put my glasses!?

-And the truth is, I can read okay without glasses, if I move the book a bit further away from me, say half a metre or so.
+And the truth is, I can read perfectly well without glasses, if I move the book a bit further away from me, say half a metre or so.